saostad/ldap-directory-manager/README.md

 - Provide High level functions to interact with LDAP servers
 - Taking advantage of typescript type safety and auto code competition
-- Provide unified solution for all ldap & typescript related tools